-The Expo is a great chance to learn about careers and talk to actual employers about smart next steps after graduation.
-The Expo is also BIG, so planning ahead will help you make the most of it.
-Here's some advice for students.
+The Expo is a great chance to learn about careers and hear from employers about next steps after graduation.
+Planning ahead will help you make the most of the virtual event.
+Students can:

 Read up beforehand.

-Visit our exhibitor page to get a sense of what employers and industries will be present.
+Visit our exhibitor page to get a sense of what employers will be present.
 Don’t just scan the list for familiar names!
-Do some research on the smaller employers and unexpected exhibitors.
-They might have the most useful insights or be able to spend more time talking with you.
+Research smaller employers and unexpected exhibitors, too.

 Go on a fact-finding mission.

-Select at least five employers from the exhibitor list to visit and brainstorm questions for them.
+Select five employers to visit and brainstorm questions for them.
 (What skills are necessary for this career?
 What type of education/training do you need?
-What is the salary range for someone working in this field?
+What is the salary range?
 What do you like most about your job, and what are the biggest challenges?
 Here are a few more.)

 The Expo2Go is an online resource where you can identify your career interests and learn more about top employers, colleges and training programs in the region.